JJ/hoborg/text/text.md

 other about him, right?
 The manager left us alone after that, although he didn't seem amused when he elbowed his way out of the ring that had organized itself.
 He was probably busy or something, and I was relieved.
-The small crowd that gethered remembered they were required somewhere else as soon as I stopped the show and were also on their way to something more exciting or their duties, whatever came first.
-So I was left alone with Manuel in whallow disguise.
+The small crowd that was milling about there remembered they were required somewhere else as soon as I stopped the show and were also on their way to something more exciting or their duties, whatever came first.
+So I was left alone with Manuel in shallow disguise.

 Sometimes the easiest way to hide something is to show it in plain sight.
 But you don't have to push it too far: from there I took it to my carriage, and in a while it was in the possum belly of my carriage, something he did largely by himself by catching the beam under the carriage belly and pulling himself up.
-It was only the second or third time I was let with Manuel all by muself, and I really started to why the thing was so wonderful and was coveted by so many people.
+It was only the second or third time I was let with Manuel all by myself, and I really started to why the thing was so wonderful and was coveted by so many people.
 So flexible, so strong.
 So obedient.
 And so cute.
 Why aren't there so many of them?
 They're the spawn of